 Oftentimes, it’s precisely the lack of rest and recovery that is holding you back.
 Imagine you constructed a craft project and used an entire bottle of glue.
 You pick it up before the glue dries and the project falls apart, glue dripping off.
 The art project is your body.
 You invested in it, worked hard on it, put some glitter on it, and sometimes the best thing you can do to help it flourish is to leave it alone for a bit.

-Jos’ last name, Corredor, means “runner” in Spanish.
+Jos’ maiden name, Corredor, means “runner” in Spanish.
 Fittingly, Jos ran for Oregon State University, a Division 1 school in the NCAA ranking.
 When her life as a competitive runner ended, she moved to Boulder, Colorado and was introduced to rock climbing.
 Now it’s something she can’t envision her life without.
 This made her mastectomy and reconstruction surgery all the more difficult, given that climbing relies heavily on chest muscles, the exact muscles her body was working to recover after surgery.
 While she’ll never forget the experience, she says she often forgets she has foreign objects in her body.

 Prevention, to Jos, is the best way you can give back to your body.
 In her own life, this looks like working on intentional strength gain, fueling her body right, training athletes in ways that will help them avoid injury, and resting.
 Prevention has sometimes been intense in Jos’ life, taking years to fully recover from the mastectomy.
 She’s now the resource she wishes she had access to while she was going through the process of understanding what her gene mutation meant.
-She’s now a ‘previvor’, one who removed a predisposition to cancer, and now this Corredor is running at full speed into a strong future.
+She’s now a ‘previvor’, one who removed a predisposition to cancer, and now she is running at full speed into a strong future.